Hihi, my name is wilson. Below is my experience for the jpa interview 2008.

 Lastly, good luck to those going for scholarship interview.

 Related link: Read Amelia's interview experience on her personal blog too.
+Liked this post?
+Subscribe now to read more post like this one!
 Tweet